 October 1 - January 15

-NursingCas Application
+NursingCas Application Period

-October 1 - January 15, 8:59 p.m.
+October 1 - January 17, 8:59 p.m.
 Pacific Time

 Prospective students must submit both applications and the required materials by the deadline.
 Late application/ required materials will not be accepted.

-• Select the respective program of interest/major objective on Cal State Apply:
+- Select the respective program of interest/major objective on Cal State Apply:

 RN-MSN FNP concentration: "Nursing (Family Nurse Practitioner) [MS]"

-RN-MSN all other emphases: "Nursing(RN-MSN) [MS]"
+RN-MSN all other emphases: "Nursing(RN-MSN) [MS]" - Front and back copy of valid California RN License.

-• Personal Statement; Will be available on NursingCAS when application cycle opens.
+- Personal statement; Will be available on NursingCAS when application cycle opens.